Steward and the King, The

 4. The Tests of Lorien

 Aragorn entered Lorien as if to a long lost home, where he would find solace for his soul before leaving all he loved behind him.
-For most of the others, it was also healing, though their grief was not so great.
+For most of the others, it was also healing, though their sorrow was not so great.

 When the remaining members of the Fellowship reached the elven city, they were greeted by its Lord and Lady.
 Galadriel looked at each in turn, but she looked longest on Aragorn, for she, also, knew what he hoped for.
 He met her gaze a time, then lowered his eyes ... and she was afterwards troubled.